jarohde/rnt/README.md

 `text_attribute`: Optional string or list argument to characterize an edge attribute based on a text category.
-Result will return True or False for a network edge if the Reddit submission initiating the edge contains the keyword(s) provided.
+Result will return True or False for a network edge if the Reddit submission initiating the edge contains the provided keyword(s).

-`GetRedditNetwork().edge_list`: Returns a pandas DataFrame of the network edge list with columns for the poster, commenter, subreddit the edge occurred in, and an optional text attribute column.
+`GetRedditNetwork().edge_list`: Returns a pandas DataFrame of the network edge list with columns for the poster, commenter, the subreddit the edge occurred in, and an optional text attribute column.

-`GetRedditNetwork().node_list`: Returns a pandas DataFrame of the node list of the network with columns for each unique node, the node's respective in-degree and out-degree values, and a list of subreddits the node participated in throughout the network.
+`GetRedditNetwork().node_list`: Returns a pandas DataFrame of the network node list with columns for each unique node, the node's in-degree and out-degree values, and a list of subreddits the node participated in within the network.

 `GetRedditNetwork().graph`: Returns a NetworkX graph object.